 Alberta Fish and Wildlife division releases the Provincial Caribou Recovery Plan- this study shows Woodland caribou were at “immediate risk of extirpation” as a result of habitat change related to logging and other industrial activities.

-Development of the Fox Creek –Knight Subregional Integrated Resource Plan begins.
+In September, development of the Fox Creek –Knight Subregional Integrated Resource Plan begins.

 Berland Sub-regional Integrated Resource Plan (IRP) is initiated.
 The purpose of the IRP is to promote the coordinated management of public land and resources within the area.

-Solomon Creek is proposed as an ecological reserve – first identified in 1969 by members of the International Biological Program as an excellent example of upper foothills vegetation.
+In October, Solomon Creek is proposed as an ecological reserve – first identified in 1969 by members of the International Biological Program as an excellent example of upper foothills vegetation.

-Resource Integration Committee (RIC) approves development of plan for Berland River-Fox creek Proposed Forest Management Agreement Area (FMA).
+In April, Resource Integration Committee (RIC) approves development of plan for Berland River-Fox creek Proposed Forest Management Agreement Area (FMA).
 Intent of regional plan is to provide direction for the management and the use of resources and public land in the area.

-Denison Mine Ltd. Undertakes coal exploration in the Rock Lake area
+Denison Mine Ltd. Undertakes coal exploration in the Rock Lake area.

-Foothills Resource Allocation Study for Berland and Simmonette Planning Districts releases planning program to determine beneficial allocation of resource in Alberta’s Foothills Region on the basis of productivity and economic considerations.
+In August, Foothills Resource Allocation Study for Berland and Simmonette Planning Districts releases planning program to determine beneficial allocation of resource in Alberta’s Foothills Region on the basis of productivity and economic considerations.

 Solomon Creek is identified by members of the International Biological Program as an excellent example of upper foothills vegetation.